TheGoodlike13/liberty_or_death/README.md

 the relevancy of it all.
 And, as it stands, I can't, because it doesn't fucking work :D

 New week, new [#aneurysm_overload](#aneurysm_overload).
-The last answer in particular just is *beyond* horrifying.
+The last answer in particular is just *beyond* horrifying.
 "It may be the configured password, but not the loaded one!"
 That is not a sentence that should exist in this universe as a result of any system.

-In any case, I notice a trend of having some file being configured. 'slapd.conf' call it.
+In any case, I notice a trend of having some file being configured. 'slapd.conf' they call it.
 I don't recall adding anything specifically like that to any configuration, but honestly at this point my memory might just be failing me to protect my mind from the horrors I had to experience.
 Either way, if we configure this file with "credentials" like